Skip to main content

 Kristyn is a member of the Estate Planning & Fiduciary Law Section of the North Carolina Bar Association where she serves on the Legislation Committee and as co-chair of the Communications Committee.
 She is also a member of the Elder & Special Needs Law Section of the North Carolina Bar Association and serves on the Civic Education & Community Engagement Committee of the North Carolina Bar Foundation.

 Kristyn is an active member of the Triangle community, as a foster and volunteer for a local dog rescue, as a volunteer attorney for the Duke Law Cancer Clinic and as an advisor for a student women's organization at Duke University.
-She lives in Mebane with her two daughters, Elliott Grace and Palmer Jean, and their two rescue dogs, Lilah & Kinley.

 Click here for more information about Kristyn.